primayoriko/machine-learning-projects/Time Series/PJM Energy Consumption Prediction/README.md

 -------

-Prediction of PJM Energy Consumption Data using LSTM *(Long Short Term Memory)* in RNN *(Recurrent Neural Network)* with Windowing Technique.
+Prediction of PJM energy consumption data using LSTM *(Long Short Term Memory)* in RNN *(Recurrent Neural Network)* with Windowing Technique.